Skip to main content

 Jean Smart as Deborah Vance and Hannah Einbinder as Ava in Hacks, standing in the desert.

-I hate this show and I love it.
-Hate, because it can get so toxic I get second-hand embarrassment whenever I watch it.
+We hate Hacks and we love it.
+Hate, because it can get so toxic that we get second-hand embarrassment whenever we watch it.
 And love, because hey, that’s good TV!

 Deborah Vance (Jean Smart), a once-renowned comedian, is in turmoil over her career, while Ava (Hannah Einbinder) can’t find steady work as a comedy writer after an ill-advised tweet.
-The two are a pair of snarky, insufferable jerks together, and it’s both fantastic to watch and anxiety-inducing for Ava, who’s just trying to keep her job.
+Together, they are a pair of snarky, insufferable jerks, and it’s both fantastic to watch and anxiety-inducing for Ava, who’s just trying to keep her job.
 But don’t worry, it’s not all knives out: there are the occasional moments of sweetness, and they hit especially hard in their rarity.

 Insecure